MEXICO ANNUAL REPORT 2024

 Positive narrative and unlikely networks

-Our theory of action comes to life through the convergence of unlikely networks and positive narratives.
 The story of Susana and Dolores, which connects the role of a songwriter in the Voice2Rep program with the Integrity Icon recognition, is an inspiring example of how legal practices can be addressed and transformed through a gender perspective defense.

 When Dolores de León was unjustly incarcerated, Susana committed to designing a defense strategy that not only secured her release but also spurred the creation of the Women’s Defense Unit in the state.
 Although the prosecution appealed and the case escalated to the federal level, Susana emerged victorious again, setting two historic precedents for gender justice in Mexico.

 Meanwhile, while still incarcerated, Dolores joined Voice2Rep, a program that uses music and positive narratives as tools to foster democratic practices.
-Singer-songwriter and sociologist Leiden Gomis created and led a pilot adapted for incarcerated women called “Volver al corazón,” allowing participants to compose collective testimonial songs that narrated their experiences and transformed art into a powerful medium to raise awareness about gender justice and the legal system in Mexico.
+Singer-songwriter and sociologist Leiden Gomis created and led a pilot adapted for incarcerated women called “Volver al corazón,” allowing participants to compose collective testimonial songs that narrated their experiences and transformed art into a powerful medium to raise awareness about gender justice and the shortcomings of the legal system in Mexico.

 Once she regained her freedom, Dolores nominated Susana for the Integrity Icon Sustainability campaign, recognizing her dedication and commitment to justice.
 Susana received the highest number of votes, establishing her as the campaign winner and highlighting her work in transforming legal practices and serving incarcerated women and their families.
-This recognition reaffirms the mission she continues to pursue to achieve a more equitable and responsive justice system.
+This recognition reaffirms the mission she continues to pursue to achieve a more equitable and gender-responsive justice system.

 After the ceremony at the Integrity Summit, Susana made a video call to Dolores to share the good news and thank her for the nomination.
 During the call, Alemar Contreras—a lawyer and finalist from the Integrity Icon Youth campaign who works at the Council of the Judiciary of the Yucatán State Judicial Power—was present.
-Alemar told Dolores that, thanks to her, she had met Susana and affirmed that they would look for ways to collaborate in the future.
+Alemar told Dolores that, thanks to her, she had met Susana and that they would look for ways to collaborate in the future.

 At the intersection of these initiatives, Voice2Rep amplified the voices of women affected by the justice system, while Integrity Icon highlighted the fundamental role of ethical public servants.
 Together, these stories embody the power of uniting unlikely networks and positive narratives to drive systemic change and advance gender equity.